Qiskit/RFCs/text/####-error-mitigation.md

 ## Alternative Approaches
 See section Simple error mitigation and section User specified error mitigation.

+Another alternative implementation is to encode the configuration of error mitigation in the `run_config` instanced passed to the `execute` function.
+This would avoid modyfing the signiture of the `execute` function.

 ## Questions
 - The Backend constrained error mitigation requires extra effort from the backend to calibrate gates with different stretch factors.
 We need to check that the resulting overhead is acceptable.